Receptogenesis in a Vascularized Robotic Embodiment

 The coordination of advection-based global transport and infusion-based local "last-mile delivery" caters to a high surface area and volume.
 At the subsystem level, the system enables high-density functionalization, suggesting a viable pathway towards organism/life-level intertwined hierarchical functionality that, within the current fabrication-centric paradigm, is challenging to fabricate and nearly impossible to modify or repair post-deployment.
-The high ratio between the total circulatory surface area and the footprint of individual components allows a centralized fluidic reserve to address and modify a vast number of discrete physical features, analogous to a single-wire architecture robustly managing complex electronic arrays.
+The high ratio between the total circulatory surface area and the footprint of individual components allows a centralized fluidic reserve to address and modify a vast number of discrete physical features at once, analogous to a single-wire architecture robustly managing complex electronic arrays.
 The vascular architecture retains compatibility with microfluidic precision manipulation and targeted delivery approaches; e.g., controlled wetting in the vasculature could target synthesis templated by a central command unit and executed in a distributed manner.
-Both levels of control - central and distributed - are needed in a practical system, but currently it is either one or the other, without vertical communication, which handicaps performance.
+Both levels of control - central and local - are needed in a practical system, but currently it is either one or the other, without vertical communication, which handicaps performance.

-As shown in this study, vascularized composites devised to approach biological levels of adaptability pose challenges, e.g., with tailoring material compositions for suitable robotic preparedness.
+As shown in this study, vascularized composites designed to achieve biological levels of adaptability pose challenges, e.g., in tailoring material compositions for suitable robotic preparedness.
 This challenge is increasingly supported by advancements in computational chemical programming \cite{Leonov2024AnEngine} and machine learning \cite{Duan2025OptimalReactions}, which allow for the design and testing of molecular structures and chemical reactions.
-By leveraging these computational tools, it is possible to design (multiple simultaneous) cascades for stimuli at the specificity similar to at the level of molecular receptors in biology.
-Materials capable of robot-wide physical actions establish a robust framework for constitutional evolution and the generation of \textit{ad hoc} hardware in unstructured environments.
+The present implementation demonstrates one predesigned chemical pathway, not a true evolutionary or multi-outcome adaptive system; however, by leveraging these computational tools, it becomes possible to design (multiple simultaneous) cascades for stimuli at a specificity similar to that of molecular receptors in biology.
+Materials capable of robot-wide physical actions establish a robust framework for compositional development and the generation of \textit{ad hoc} hardware in dynamic and unstructured environments.